Zhuoang2/Todo-List-Web/README.md

 ### Open the Application
 Open your web browser and navigate to `http://localhost:3000` to view the application.

+## Usage

+### Adding a Task
+- Enter a new task in the input field at the top.
+- Click the Add button or press Enter to add the task to your list.
+### Completing a Task
+- Click the checkbox next to a task to mark it as completed.
+- An audio sound will play to confirm completion.
+### Deleting a Task
+- Click the Delete icon next to a task to remove it.
+- A confirmation dialog will appear to prevent accidental deletions.
+### Dark Mode Toggle
+- Use the dark mode toggle switch in the header to switch between light and dark themes.
+- Your preference is saved and will persist on subsequent visits.

 ## Available Scripts

 In the project directory, you can run: